zilishen/documentation/content/nms/adm/about/template-reference.md

 ### Third-Party Template Functions

-To help with string manipulations, encodings, conversions, file paths, and math operations, the Sprig library has been built into the ADM GO template engine.
+To help with string manipulations, encodings, conversions, file paths, and math operations, the Sprig library has been built into the App Delivery Manager GO template engine.
 More details on these functions can be obtained using the link below.

 * [Sprig GoLang template functions](https://masterminds.github.io/sprig/)

 ### NGINX Template Functions

-Additional NGINX custom functions are also built into the ADM GO template engine.
-These are unique to ADM and are described below.
+Additional NGINX custom functions are also built into the App Delivery Manager GO template engine.
+These are unique to App Delivery Manager and are described below.

 * ***IsNGINXIpPort(string) bool*** - returns TRUE if the input string specifies an IPv4 or IPv6 address (with an optional port).
 This is useful for analyzing workload IPs.
 * ***MD5(string) string*** - generates the md5 hash for a given input string.